 Korea’s residential and commercial property markets have seen much investment recently.
-Locals have started to complain about rising prices and the government impose higher taxes to cool down the market.
+Locals have started to complain about rising prices and the government imposes higher taxes to cool down the market.

 We see large foreign corporations such as WeWork and Marriott expanding quickly in Korea, trying to grasp market shares.